 Best Practices:

-Spend time researching the details of the programs that interest you.
-Questions to consider: Is it selective?
+Spend time researching the details of the programs.
+Consider questions such as: Is the program selective?
 Does it require essays and/or recommendations?
-Will you be working with faculty or graduate students?
-What kind of projects will you be working on?
-The best programs will not only provide intellectual growth, but will also leave you with new skills and tangible results.
+Will faculty or graduate students provide guidance?
+What types of projects will participants engage in?
+The most impactful programs not only foster intellectual growth but also equip participants with new skills and tangible o outcomes.

 Be mindful of due dates and if applicable, ask teachers or counselors for recommendations early.
 We recommend applying by priority or first-round application deadlines, as many programs fill quickly.
-A good portion of these programs also ask students to submit one or two teacher recommendations, and ideally, you should give your teachers 2-4 weeks to write your letter.
+Programs often request one or two teacher recommendations, and providing teachers with 2-4 weeks to complete these letters ensures they have adequate time.

 Summer Program Recommendations: